 But before you start advocating, you need to determine what issues are top-of-mind for you.
 These might be issues that affect you or communities that you're a part of on a personal level, or they might be more existential issues, such as climate change, which has many ties to social justice matters, including environmental justice and ensuring a safe planet for future generations.

 Sometimes all it takes to inspire action is a sobering statistic about the realities that our fellow humans face.
-For example, as you peruse the internet, you might stumble across this September 2020 report asserting that Black women are typically paid 63 cents, Native American women 60 cents, and Latinas just 55 cents for every dollar paid to white, non-Hispanic men.
+For example, as you peruse the internet, you might stumble across a September 2020 report asserting that Black women are typically paid 63 cents, Native American women 60 cents, and Latinas just 55 cents for every dollar paid to white, non-Hispanic men.
 In addition to piquing your interest, these statistics might make you want to do something about the underlying problem.

 If that's the case, then you will have identified your interest in the gender wage gap, but once you've learned about the issue and resolved to act, what comes next?